East Cobb Christian School

 Middle School Student Request for Planned Absence

 This information will be emailed to the Office Manager, Principal, and Middle School Teachers upon submission.
-The Principal will notify you by email about approval for the absence.
+The Principal will notify you by email if the absence request is NOT approved.

-School Policy for Absences: All students are expected to attend school regularly unless presently ill, under a doctor's orders to remain at home, or involved in a parent -sanctioned absence due to a wedding, death in the family or other special event.
-Prior notification to the school principal and classroom teacher is required for planned absences.
+School Policy for Absences: All students are expected to attend school regularly unless presently ill, under a doctor's orders to remain at home, or involved in a parent-sanctioned absence due to a wedding, death in the family or other special event.
 Even though an absence is planned, only an absence for sickness or a family emergency such as a death in the family is considered excused.
-Trips should conflict with school ony when other arrangements cannot be made.
+Trips should conflict with school only when other arrangements cannot be made.
 Parents are responsible to see that their child completes all missed assignments.
 Students who miss 20 or more days of school for any reason are subject to non-promotion.